 The US ground forces were also lavishly supplied with the self-propelled artillery and ammunition required to make these firepower-based tactics successful.
 When effectively employed and co-ordinated, these attacks negated the advantage of the German forces' superior armour and armoured tactics.
 The effectiveness of the new fused shells exploding in mid-air persuaded some German soldiers to refuse orders to move out of their bunkers during an artillery attack.

-The US defence also involved abundant tactical air support, usually by Republic P-47 Thunderbolt fighter bombers.
+The US defence also involved abundant tactical air support, usually by Republic P-47 Thunderbolt single-engined fighter-bombers.
 These 'flying tanks' were armed with air-to-surface rockets of a type very effective against the thinly protected upper decks of German armoured vehicles.
 However, snow storms prevented the utilisation of these fighter-bomber aircraft in the battle until the weather cleared on 23 December.